mallorca turistas

 Museum Sa Bassa Blanca

-The Yannick and Ben Jakober Foundation focuses on conserving and restoring Spanish Historical Heritage, as well as promoting the Fine Arts, especially painting and sculpture, through exhibitions and activities.
+The Yannick and Ben Jakober Foundation focuses on conserving and restoring Spanish Historical Heritage, as well as promoting Fine Arts, especially painting and sculpture, through exhibitions and activities.

 Museo Sa Bassa Blanca